-Under the carbon scenario, prices rise considerably more, as generators incorporate carbon costs into their bidding behavior.
-Compared with the no carbon scenario, time-weighted prices are \$14.60 per MWh and \$16.50 per MWh higher in 2012-13 and 2013-14, respectively.
+Prices are higher under the Carbon scenario as generators incorporate carbon costs into their bidding behavior.
+Compared with the No carbon scenario, time-weighted prices are \$14.60 per MWh and \$16.50 per MWh higher in 2012-13 and 2013-14, respectively.
 This implies a near-term carbon pass-through rate of between 60% and 70% for South Australia.